 Under pressure: Can become indecisive and feel frozen, may become emotional and lash out at others

-Fears: Getting into conflict, causing offense to others
+Fears of the S disc personality type: Getting into conflict, causing offence to others

 Possible work fits: Tradesperson, nurse, teacher, counsellor, support team member, driver